Size Doesn't Matter: The Bennett's Bastards Series, book five

 She wasn’t even sure why she was surprised anymore.
 The man had practically made a career out of living an excessive lifestyle with little to no consequences for his actions.

-Sophie lifted her gaze to the heavens, took in the silky black of the night sky and sighed wearily as she realised she no longer much cared about Ethan, or his manners.
+Sophie lifted her gaze to the heavens, took in the silky black of the night sky and sighed wearily as she realised she no longer much cared about Ethan, or his lack of manners.

 She hadn’t done for a while.
 Not in any meaningful way at least.